 Any credits or receipts received by the University that relate to costs charged to a Federal award must be credited the award as a cost reduction or submitted as a cash refund to the sponsor, as appropriate.

 If there is a residual inventory of unused supplies that were charged to the Federal award, and the total aggregate value exceeds $5,000 upon termination or completion the project, or the supplies are no longer needed, the applicable amount must be credited to the award as a cost reduction.

 Direct costs are those costs that can be identified specifically with a particular Federal award.
 Typical costs charged directly to Federal award are the salaries and wages and related fringe benefits of employees who work on the award, costs of materials, laboratory supplies (e.g., chemicals), telephone toll charges, animals, animal care costs, computer costs, travel costs, specialized shop costs or other items of expense incurred for and directly benefit the Federal award.
 Administrative and clerical salaries & items such as office supplies, postage, local telephone costs, and memberships should normally be treated as indirect (F&A) costs and not directly charged to Federal awards.

-Indirect (F&A) costs are those costs incurred for a common or joint purpose benefitting more than one cost objective and not readily assignable to the cost objectives specifically benefitted, without effort disproportionate to the results achieved.
+Indirect (F&A) costs are those costs incurred for a common or joint purpose benefiting more than one cost objective and not readily assignable to the cost objectives specifically benefited, without effort disproportionate to the results achieved.